character_set_name

 $mysqli->close();

-In this example, we create a new MySQLi object and connect to a MySQL database with a username and password.
-We then call the character_set_name() function of the MySQLi object to retrieve the character set for the current connection.
-We output the character set to the console.
+?>In this example, we establish a connection to a MySQL database using the provided credentials.
+We then call the character_set_name() method on the MySQLi object to retrieve the active character set for the current connection, and output the result.

 Advanced usage